Shape Pictures; A fun Math Breakfast Invitation

 Before Inviting Your Preschool to Create Using Shapes:

-- Read, "Mouse Shapes" a couple of times.
+- Read, "Mouse Shapes" many times.

 WHY First Read the Book Multiple Times?